cloudfoundry/docs-dev-guide/services/ruby-service-bindings.html.md

 ## <a id='troubleshooting'></a>Troubleshooting ##

-If you have trouble connecting to your service, run the `cf files my_app logs/env.log` command to see the values of the environment variables available to your application.
+If you have trouble connecting to your service, run the `cf files my_app logs/env.log` command.
-The `cf files my_app logs/env.log` command results include the value of the `VCAP_SERVICES` environment variable.
+The results of the `cf files my_app logs/env.log` command include the value of the `VCAP_SERVICES` environment variable.
 Example:

 <pre class="terminal">
   $ cf files my_app logs/env.log
-  Getting files for app my_app in or my_org / space my_space as a.user@example.com...
+  Getting files for app my_app in or my_org / space my_space as a.user@<%=vars.app_domain%>...
 OK

 TMPDIR=/home/vcap/tmp